 D handles

-The “d” handle is made of two pieces of wood attached together at the corners.
-The flat base of the handle and the curved sides and upper section are joined together with notches at the base and then glued for added sturdiness.
+The “D” handle is made of two pieces attached at the corners.
+The handle’s flat base, curved sides, and upper section are joined together at the base and then glued for added sturdiness.

-D swing handles and swing handles with button knobs
+D swing handles

 Williamsburg handles